AarshShah9/AarshShah9/README.md

 ### Hi there 👋

-I am a fourth-year Software Engineering Major at the University of Calgary.
-Currently interning @MedMe Health.
+I am a final year Software Engineering Major at the University of Calgary.
+Previously interned @MedMe Health.
 I am super interested in technology, cars, and space, and am in the process of learning & mastering numerous different programming languages and frameworks.

 <!-- I am seeking internships for summer 2023! -->